Lecture: MWF 11:00am-12:00pm in ECJ 1.308

 Course Web Page: http://users.ece.utexas.edu/~bevans/courses/realtime

-This course covers basic discrete-time signal processing concepts and gives hands-on experience in translating these concepts into real-time digital communications software.
+This course covers discrete-time signal processing concepts and translating them into real-time software.
 The goal is to understand design tradeoffs in signal quality vs. implementation complexity.
 Applications include audio, communications, and image processing.

-EE 312 and 319K with a grade of at least C- in each; BME 343 or EE 313 with a grade of at least C-; credit with a grade of at least C- or registration for BME 333T or EE 333T; and credit with a grade of at least C- or registration for BME 335 or EE 351K.
+EE 312 C Programming and 319K Intro to Embedded Systems with a grade of at least C- in each; BME 343 or EE 313 Signals and Systems with a grade of at least C-; credit with a grade of at least C- or registration for BME/EE 333T Engineering Communication; and credit with a grade of at least C- or registration for BME 335/EE 351K Probability.

 3. B. L. Evans, EE 445S Real-Time DSP Lab Course Reader.
 Available on course Web page.